 Around sunset, these bats make their way out to hunt down the pesky mosquitos and it is incredible to see!
 At first, only a few bats fly out, and before you know it, thousands upon thousands of bats are flying out into the night sky.
 It’s a really unique way to end your time in Austin.

-If You Have 4 Days in Austin:
+If You Have More Than a Weekend in Austin:

 If you have an extra day in Austin, this is perfect for taking a day trip!
 There are some really neat places to visit outside the city, but here are a few great trips to check out: